ParichayNITW/OPTIM2/docs/optimizer_trim_walkthrough.md

 If we had not trimmed the lists in a more complicated case (say 240 options per station), the solver would face `240 × 240 = 57,600` pairs to inspect each hour.
-Capping both stations at 120 options reduces that to `120 × 120 = 14,400` pairs
+Capping both stations at 72 options reduces that to `72 × 72 = 5,184` pairs per
-per hour, which is **4× smaller**.
+hour, which is **11× smaller**.
 When the raw lists are even larger, the cut is often 10× or 20×.
-That is why the run time drops from “spinning for more than 10 minutes” to just a few minutes.
+That is why the run time drops from “spinning for more than 10 minutes” to under a couple of minutes.

 ## Four-station example with 10 DRA steps and 2200–2900 RPM